Raynos/mercury/docs/faq.md

 logic, which passes it to `ev-click` and `dom-delegator` will call the function associated with the handle.

-the advantage of handles is that it's effectively a reference to a function to call with an event.
+the advantage of channels is that it's effectively a reference to a function to call with an event.
 The nice thing about this reference is that it's immutable.

 previously the view (the rendering logic) could "cheat" by calling the function from `mercury.input()` directly with an event object without going through `dom-delegator`.
-Now when you create handles you are GARANTUEED that the associated function only gets called when a REAL USER dom event happens.
+Now when you create channels you are GARANTUEED that the associated function only gets called when a REAL USER dom event happens.